malvikasharan/APRICOT/APRICOT_tutorial.md

 ####Not required

-APRICOT requires local databases of Cdd and InterPro databases, along with the BLAST executables and InterProScan to carry out domain predictions.
-Additonally, in order to use the provide additional annotation of the proteins with biological features, it uses locally installed Psort and RaptorX tools.
+APRICOT requires local databases of CDD and InterPro databases, along with the BLAST executables and InterProScan to carry out domain predictions.
+Additonally, in order to provide additional annotation of the proteins with biological features, it uses locally installed Psort and RaptorX tools.
 These requirements have been discussed in detail in the [documentation](https://github.com/malvikasharan/APRICOT/blob/master/README.md).

 We will **NOT** install these for the tutorial, instead we have provided the required files that should allow you test the functionality of the tool [ [Zenodo record](https://zenodo.org/record/51705/files) ].